DuBois, Pennsylvania: Bus lines

 Fullington Trailways operates a bus terminal via Fullington Auto Bus Company with a station located on Rockton Road just past the intersection of Maple Avenue and Shaffer Road.
 It is part of the Trailways Transportation System which interlines with other carriers that includes Greyhound.
 DuBois is a hub for Fullington Trailways; all of its routes to Harrisburg, State College, Scranton–Wilkes-Barre, Pittsburgh, and Buffalo run through DuBois.

 Businesses

 Local businesses are diverse; producing paper, lumber, food products, concrete, utility meters, machinery, and equipment, which are shipped to customers around the world via the area's extensive transportation infrastructure.

 The DuBois Mall is a regional retail center serving the Tri-County area with national stores including Old Navy and JC Penney.

 Healthcare

 Penn Highlands Healthcare is an extensive healthcare organization headquartered in DuBois, and DuBois' largest employer.
-It serves patients from ten counties through affiliates: Penn Highlands Brookville, Penn Highlands Clearfield, nationally recognized Penn Highlands DuBois (formerly the DuBois Regional Medical Center), and Penn Highlands Elk.
-Through the affiliated hospitals, the region provides a vast array of medical services including, but not limited to, cancer, heart, pulmonary, and orthopedic.
+It serves patients from twenty-six counties through affiliates including Penn Highlands Brookville, Penn Highlands Clearfield, Penn Highlands DuBois (formerly the DuBois Regional Medical Center), and Penn Highlands Elk.